Make Your

 Mammoth

-The 1909 Albright Visitor Center underwent a recent structural renovation, the building’s historic nature was preserved while at the same time adding wrought-iron handrails to the stairs and a new access ramp at the front entrance.
+The 1909 Albright Visitor Center underwent a recent structural renovation.
+The building’s historic nature was preserved while wrought-iron handrails were added to the stairs and a new access ramp at the front entrance.
 The interior building and museum displays are all accessible.

-Between Mammoth and Tower Junction, the half-mile Forces of the Northern Range boardwalk loop is wheelchair accessible.
-Passing over open meadows, the trail includes interpretive signs, benches, and exhibits that explain the mountains, geology, and landscape in the area.
+The half-mile Forces of the Northern Range boardwalk loop between Mammoth and Tower Junction is wheelchair accessible.
+Passing over open meadows, the trail includes interpretive signs, benches, and exhibits that explain the area’s mountains, geology, and landscape.

 Visit the park’s Accessibility around the Mammoth Area for more information.